Q1hub/qMINT-qUSD/README.md

  5. **FEES**
    → There are only 2 fee's
     New positions opened that were not a re-invest are subject to 1%.
-      → And .01% daily fee of the principal qubic deposited
+      → And .01% daily fee of the principal qubic deposited payed only when you withdraw and deducted from deposit.

 ### 2 types Reserve